 Of all the 4Cs, cut has the greatest effect on a diamond’s beauty.
 In determining the quality of the cut, the diamond grader evaluates the cutter’s skill in the fashioning of the diamond.
 The more precise the cut, the more captivating the diamond is to the eye.

 View the complete tutorial on the American Gem Society’s patented Light Performance cut grade or learn more about diamond cut grading.

-Color Gem-quality diamonds occur in many hues.
+The color of gem-quality diamonds occurs in many hues.
 In the range from colorless to light yellow or light brown.
 Colorless diamonds are the rarest.
 Other natural colors (blue, red, pink for example) are known as "fancy,” and their color grading is different than from white colorless diamonds.

 Take a look at interesting colored diamond trends across the industry or learn more about diamond color grading.